biomarkersParkinson/tsdf/docs/introduction.md

+# Introduction

-# Welcome to the TSDF (Time Series Data Format) Python package
+Welcome to the TSDF (Time Series Data Format) Python package!

 A package to work with TSDF data in Python.
 This implementation is based on the the TSDF format specification, which can be found in this [preprint](https://arxiv.org/abs/2211.11294).